A Comprehensive Overview Of Medical Devices Compliance in Vietnam

 However, the healthcare scene in the country is plagued by a lack of adequate medical tools, a fact most medical equipment distribution companies acknowledge.
 This is especially true for outdated surgical equipment.
 Although the health-related issues of the Vietnamese population have boosted medical spending, still a lot of investment is needed, especially in importing new equipment.

 In this article, we have given a thorough insight on how medical device compliance is done in the country, including the classification and registration of the devices.
+On top of that, we will update with you the most important key considerations when investors need to pay attention when importing their medical devices into Vietnam.
 InCorp Vietnam helps medical equipment manufacturers acquire the necessary registration for their devices as per Vietnamese regulations.
-On average, Vietnamese people spend US$2 billion every year to travel overseas in the lookout for better treatment, a gap that can be utilized by foreign companies.

 Need Assistance?
 Learn About InCorp Vietnam’s Medical Device Registration Services